Kyriosity/read-write/README+/software/tests/asDrive/README+/TDD-Watershed/README.md

 It needs no introduction but to stress a couple of points:

-+ Match personal inclinations (even of a single person depending on mood).
++ Match personal inclinations (even of a single person depending on initiative).
 + Present the concept ASAP.
 + Adjust/swap layers of logic.